 2007 – today

-The emblem consists of a circle with a large three-dimensional letter A inscribed in it, and the name of the brand is made in blue capital letters.
+The emblem consists of a circle with a large three-dimensional letter A inscribed in it, and the brand name is written in blue capital letters.

 The round shape embodies car wheels, indicating minimalism, harmony, and completeness.
-The background has a double red and white border, connecting the emblem with permissive and prohibitory road signs.
+The background features a double red-and-white border, linking the emblem to permissive and prohibitory road signs.

 The red outline resembles a deceleration sign.
-Most Aixam models cannot go faster than 45 km/h.
+Most Aixam models cannot exceed 45 km/h.
 In many European countries, this allows you to drive a mini-transport without a driver’s license.

-The white border is a symbol of ultra-light machines powered by electricity.
+The white border is a symbol of ultra-light, electrically powered machines.
 They have been sold under the Mega brand since 2003.
 The rim conveys the safety of products for the environment and the absence of harmful emissions.

 A large central A is the first letter in the brand name.
 Its edges blend into the white stroke.
-It goes beyond and voluminously shows the company’s expansion to the American continent after its purchase by Polaris.
+It goes beyond and shows the company’s extensive expansion across the American continent after its purchase by Polaris.
 Embodies the popularity of small-wheeled vehicles.
 Every year, up to 16 thousand cars roll off the assembly line.

 Font and Colors

 The logo’s main colors are red, white, and blue.
-These are the leading shades of road signs, connecting the emblem with the world of cars and roads.
+These are the leading shades used on road signs, connecting the emblem to the world of cars and roads.

-• Red emphasizes and attracts attention.
+- Red emphasizes and attracts attention.
 It is the color of beauty, efficiency, and maneuverability that machines acquire due to their small size.
 Red is a shade of danger.
-The brand’s SUVs cope well with driving on uneven terrain and difficult areas.
+The brand’s SUVs handle uneven terrain and challenging conditions well.

-• White is the main color of the badge.
-It transfers the metal from which most machines are made.
+- White is the main color of the badge.
+It transfers the metal used to make most machines.
 It indicates a lineup update.
 White is associated with lightness or the low weight of machines.

 The font of the inscription is similar to Rifton Caps but with minor changes.
-The M glyphs are slanted backward, reminiscent of the structure of the trunk of minicars, which appears to be cut off, reducing the length of the car.
+The M glyphs are slanted backward, reminiscent of the structure of minicar trunks, which appear to be cut off, reducing the car’s length.
 The lower parts of the letters merge, making the word continuous.
 This is another nod to the compact size and close placement of interior elements.